Sunday, January 5, 2025

 If Alicia weren't afraid of causing disunity within the ranks, she wouldn't have backed down.
 Unfortunately, it was the only thing she was afraid of at the moment.
 "My middle name is Gretchen."

-Party Girl snorted derisively, blasting a spray of cud and spittle across her plate but mostly the table.
+Party Girl snorted derisively, blasting a spray of cud and spittle across her plate but mostly on the table and cat.
 "Gretchen!
 That sucks!"
 Mr. Cattywampus retreated to the floor and began vigorously grooming.

 A grave expression crossed Alicia's face as she held up her index finger.
 "That's your one."

-With a nervous little nod, Party Girl rose from her seat, bent down, and grasped Alicia's much larger hand in her peanut butter catcher's mitt and pulled her guest of honor out of her chair.
+With a nervous little nod, Party Girl rose from her seat, grasped Alicia's much larger hand in her peanut butter catcher's mitt, and pulled the guest of honor out of her chair.
 "Let's get started with the tour!
 I can't wait to show you around."

 * * * * *

 Alicia eyed the fresh-looking cuts with concern.
 "Jeepers creepers, are you alright?
 Do you need a doctor?
-There's a trainer's room labeled 'trainer's room' just down the hall."
+There's a trainer's room down the hall.
+Just look for the sign that says 'Trainer's Room.'"

 The assistant's eyes darted to Party Girl, who checked her.
 Janice replied in a sugary-sweet voice, "Just some play marks from funtimes with his most royal precious!"